 Remember the movie City Slickers?
 Movies can mimic reality, and dude ranches are a chance for families to escape all elements of city life and get the ultimate busy schedule detox.
 It’s amazing how a week in a radically different environment gives fresh perspective on what really matters.

-After spending time in July at Colorado Trails, I concluded that I’d vacation at a guest ranch every summer for the rest of my life if I could.
+After spending time at Colorado Trails, I concluded that I’d vacation at a guest ranch every summer for the rest of my life if I could.
 There’s no other vacation like it.
 And as much as I’m a fan of Europe with kids, dude ranch vacations are one very good reason to stay closer to home.
 Interestingly, Colorado Trails had quite a few of our friends from across the pond enjoying cowboy life — the fun is absolutely universal.

 Finding the right mix of family time and independent time is one of the challenges of any family vacation.
 Balance means different things to different families.
 The beauty of a guest ranch is that most offer the best of both worlds.